aimeerivers/elections/README.md

 # Elections

-Election results as Cartograms, configurable with JS and CSS.
+Election results as cartograms, configurable with JS and CSS.

 Please see https://sermoa.github.io/elections